karllhughes/learn/_posts/2021-11-07-marketing-checklist.md

 * Send 20 cold emails per week to connect with early customers and get direct feedback.
 * Send new users a personal email introducing yourself.

-### Social Media - Startup Marketing Checklist
+### Social Media

 > *We have technology, finally, that for the first time in human history allows people to really maintain rich connections with much larger numbers of people.* – Pierre Omidyar, Founder of eBay

 * Schedule regular social media content (try these [social media tools to help automate the social media process](https://www.sideprojectchecklist.com/2017/social-media-tools)).
 * Social media content ideas to try:

-  * Show what's happening "behind the scenes" (eg: pictures of your workspace, in-development features, etc.).
+* * Show what's happening "behind the scenes" (eg: pictures of your workspace, in-development features, etc.).
   * Blog posts from your blog (or partners' blogs).
   * Special offers or discounts.
   * Relevant news, advice, or blogs.